deeztek/Waf2Py/README.md

 ### Stage II

 ```
+- [ ] Parsing logs and update dashboard with a cron job (by now logs are being parsed and the dashboard is updated when click the magnifying glass icon)
 - [ ] Server Cloacking (Header Rewrite)
 - [ ] Improve user experience
 - [ ] Fail2ban integration